btNOG was established as a mailing list for Internet operations engineers in Bhutan.

-The first NOG.BT meeting will be held from
+The fifth btNOG meeting will be held in

-The NOG.BT Coordination Team are now looking for proposals to host
+The btNOG Coordination Team would like to invite proposals to host

-The NOG.BT Coordination Team welcomes proposals to host future
+The btNOG Coordination Team welcomes proposals to host future

 Abha Ahuja Bursary Award